-Primary Territory Date SGRP Percentage

-(+ additional Territory) Established Ownership Principal Office Location
+Primary Territory (+ additional Territory) Date Established SGRP Percentage Ownership Principal Office Location

 United States of America 1979 100% Tarrytown, New York, United States of America

 Japan May 2001 100% Osaka, Japan

 Canada June 2003 100% Toronto, Canada

 Turkey July 2003 51% Istanbul, Turkey

 South Africa April 2004 51% Durban, South Africa

-India April 2004 100% New Delhi, India
+India April 2004 51% New Delhi, India

 Lithuania September 2005 51%

-Australia (+ New Zealand) April 2006 51% Melbourne, Australia
+Australia April 2006 51% Melbourne, Australia

 Romania July 2009 51% Bucharest, Romania

 China March 2010 51% Shanghai, China

+Currently not in operation while the Company explores a change in this subsidiary's market focus.

+In June 2011, effective July 2011, the Company sold 49% of its interest to Krognos Integrated Marketing Services Private Limited.

-- \ Currently not in operation while the Company explores a change in this subsidiary's market focus. - \\ As of September 30, 2010, the Company owned 100% of this subsidiary. - \\\ The Company closed this subsidiary's operations in Fourth Quarter 2010. - \\\\ Currently the Company owns two subsidiaries in Romania.
-One Subsidiary is 100% owned and the second subsidiary, acquired in July 2009, is 51% owned. - \\\\\ Currently the Company owns two subsidiaries in China.
+The Company closed this subsidiary's operations in Fourth Quarter 2010.

+Currently the Company owns two subsidiaries in Romania.
+One Subsidiary is 100% owned and the second subsidiary, acquired in July 2009, is 51% owned.

+Currently the Company owns two subsidiaries in China.
 One Subsidiary is 100% owned and the second subsidiary, acquired in March 2010 and operational in August 2010, is 51% owned.